Bulzeye89/Election_Analysis/README.md

 - The winner of the election was:
   - Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.

-In analyzing the code further to complete the commission's secondary request, the data shows that:
+In working the code further to complete the commission's secondary request, the data shows that:
 - The voter turnout for each county was:
   - 38,855 votes in Jefferson
   - 306,055 for Denver